This app is a planning tool for people who want to take pictures of the night sky. You do not need to be an astronomy expert to use it.

 Once you have selected a camera and a telescope you will see a number of calculations beneath them.

 Choose the object types you want to work with.
 Your selection controls which objects appear in query results.
 Pick a category using the buttons, or select types one by one.
-You can also put in a major axis minimum size in minutes.
+You can also put in a major axis minimum size in minutes (if available for object).
+There is a slider next to the size entry that allows you to decide whether or not to include objects that have no size available.
 This will keep your list of objects from containing things to small for your camera and telescope selections.

 There is a new Moon Angle field added in Release 1.10.1 that shows the angle in degrees between the object and the Moon at midnight.
 You can enter a number of degrees on the query page that will limit the objects returned to those greater than the given angle from the Moon's location at midnight.